daniel-schwarzenbach/CSP_Project/README.md

 required libraries, provide an overview over the code, describe the core difference between the three algorithms implemented and give a brief overview over the results that can be obtained using our code.
-Finally, we list the contributions.
+Finally, we list our contributions.

 # Structure of the code